Robert Lawson (author): Exhibitions and collections

 The largest collection of Robert Lawson's art is at the Free Library of Philadelphia Rare Book Department.
 The Free Library collection contains items dating from 1900 to 1983, with illustrations making up most of their collection.
 Notably, the collection includes the dummy for The Story of Ferdinand, and the original work for Mr. Popper's Penguins, and Wee Gillis.

-The Metropolitan Museum of Art holds:
+The Metropolitan Museum of Art holds the following: